 LomoChrome Turquoise XR 100-400 is a regular color negative film which gives fantastic results.
 Color tones transform from one color spectrum to the next, and in turn, create wild and wonderful outcomes!
 Let this colorful gallery inspire you to try out our limited-edition film!”

 |Name||LomoChrome Turquoise XR 100-400|

 |Exposure latitude||+/- 2 stops|

 |Push processing||2 stops|

-I’ve added some images below, all shot at ISO 400 with no special filter.
+I’ve added some images below, all shot at EI 400 with no special filter.